efrei-paris-sud/connected-chair/lab/1/Report/Readme.md

 ![](LEDBlink.png?raw=true)

+Regarding the code used, the LED plugged in the Arduino card is recognised thanks to the first line in the code.
+The digitalWrite() command in the infinite loop enables to LED to blink without interruption with a delay, also indicated in the code.

 ## Lesson 5 : Fade

 In this lesson we will make an assembly in order to gradually fade the light emitted by the LED.